Platform Guides

 Using both together without losing retrieval

-LLMnesia is a free, local-first Chrome extension that searches your AI chat history across ChatGPT, Claude, Gemini, Perplexity, DeepSeek, Grok, Mistral, Kimi, Qwen, Google AI Studio, and other supported platforms.
-It does not currently support Microsoft Copilot.
-If you use both, let LLMnesia cover the supported part of your AI history, and save important Copilot work to Word, OneNote, PDF, or a browser bookmark.
+LLMnesia is a free, local-first Chrome extension that searches your AI chat history across Microsoft Copilot at copilot.microsoft.com, ChatGPT, Claude, Gemini, Perplexity, DeepSeek, Grok, Mistral, Kimi, Qwen, Google AI Studio, and other supported platforms.
+If you use both Copilot web and ChatGPT, one search can return matching content from either.
+Save important Microsoft 365 Copilot work to Word, OneNote, or the relevant Microsoft app because embedded Copilot surfaces are not part of the web integration.
 See how to search Microsoft Copilot conversation history and how to search ChatGPT conversation history.

 Which should you choose?